Explore the changing nature of warfare with your students on a trip to Waterloo, Ypres and Dunkirk.

 In Ypres, they’ll explore how by WW1, warfare tended to rely on the use of field artillery to support trench-based troops, who were at constant risk of machine gun fire, gas attacks and, increasingly, the threat of aeroplanes.

-And in Dunkirk, they’ll discover how WW2 marked a real shift to total war, with whole nations mobilised to support the war effort, such as during Operation Dynamo when small boats were sent to help evacuate Allied troops.
-And aerial bombing was now an important component, bringing the battlefield to civilians.
+In Dunkirk, they’ll discover how WW2 marked a real shift to total war, with whole nations mobilised to support the war effort, such as during Operation Dynamo when small boats were sent to help evacuate Allied troops.
+They'll discover how aerial bombing became an important component, bringing the battlefield to civilians.

-Students studying the history of warfare will love the opportunity to visit the scenes of battles that they’ve been studying, to learn more about the experience of the soldiers that fought in these wars and how their experiences changed as the technology and strategies developed.
+Students studying the history of warfare will love the opportunity to visit the scenes of battles that they’ve been studying, to learn more about the experience of the soldiers who fought in these wars and how their experiences changed as technology and strategies developed.

-This practical experience of history will help them to consolidate what you’ve been learning in the classroom and will really help them to recall the important information in exams.
+This practical experience of history will help them to consolidate what they’ve been learning in the classroom and will really help them to recall the important information in exams.

-It will also give them the opportunity to take their learning further by giving them time to contemplate why people have put so much energy into the development of warfare and whether any innovations or developments were for the good.
+It will also allow them to take their learning further by giving them time to contemplate why people have put so much energy into the development of warfare and whether any innovations or developments were for the good.

-History is endlessly fascinating, but by getting out of the classroom and brining history to life, you’ll be giving your students the chance to see for themselves how exciting it can be.
+History is endlessly fascinating, but by getting out of the classroom and bringing history to life, you’ll be giving your students the chance to see for themselves how exciting it can be.

-On your history of warfare school trip, your students will have the opportunity to learn about real people’s experiences of war, reminding themselves that the events that they’re studying happened to real, ordinary people just like them.
+On your trip, your students will have the opportunity to learn about real people’s experiences of war, reminding themselves that the events that they’re studying happened to real, ordinary people just like them.

 Originally founded by former teachers, we understand the value of history school trips and how to make them successful.